SPDX-FileCopyrightText: 2020-present The Firebird Projects <www.firebirdsql.org>

 """

-#: Name of the callable (function).
+#: Name of the defined function or class.

 name: str = None

-def __new__(cls, value: str):
+def __new__(cls, value: str) -> Self:

 callable_name = None